Merchant API: best practices

 PATCH /v2/products

 This endpoint is used to update fields on a single product.
 Using this endpoint you only have to provide the value for the field you wish to update or clear.
-This endpoint uses a JsonPatchDocument.
+This endpoint uses a JSON Patch document format.
 More information on this can be found on What is JSON Patch?.
 Using the operation 'replace', a value can be updated.
 Using the operation 'remove', a value can be cleared.
 One of the advantages of the PATCH endpoint over the POST endpoint is that there is no need to provide all product information, just the field that has to be updated.

 POST /v2/products